openid/eKYC-IDA/openid-ida-verified-claims.md

 * `birthdate`
 * `address`

-and the Claims defined in [@OpenID4IDAClaims].
+and the claims defined in [@OpenID4IDAClaims].

-The `claims` element MAY also contain other Claims provided the value of the respective Claim was verified in the verification process represented by the sibling `verification` element.
+The `claims` element may also contain other claims provided the value of the respective claim was verified in the verification process represented by the sibling `verification` element.

-Claim names MAY be annotated with language tags as specified in Section 5.2 of the OpenID Connect specification [@!OpenID].
+Claim names may be annotated with language tags as specified in Section 5.2 of the OpenID Connect specification [@!OpenID].

-The `claims` element MAY be empty, to support use cases where verification is required but no Claims data needs to be shared.
+The `claims` element may be empty, to support use cases where verification is required but no Claims data needs to be shared.

-## verification Element {#verification}
+## verification element {#verification}

+### General (*Review title*)

 This element contains the information about the process conducted to verify a person's identity and bind the respective person data to a user account.